Yellow tit

-The yellow tit (Machlolophus holsti), also known as Taiwan yellow tit and Formosan yellow tit is a species of bird in the family Paridae.
+The yellow tit (Machlolophus holsti), also known as Taiwan yellow tit and Formosan yellow tit, is a species of bird in the family Paridae.
 It is endemic to central Taiwan.

 Its natural habitat is montane temperate forest.

-It has a restricted range and small population, and appears to be declining due to large-scale capture for export by the wild bird trade, so it is classed as Near Threatened by the IUCN.
+It has a small range, and while the population size is unknown but not believed to be particularly small, and its population is believed to be stable.
+For these reasons, it is considered Least Concern by the IUCN.
+Historically, the yellow tit was captured for the pet trade, but there is no evidence this has impacted its wild population.

 The yellow tit was formerly one of the many species in the genus Parus but was moved to Machlolophus after a molecular phylogenetic analysis published in 2013 showed that the members of the new genus formed a distinct clade.

 Its length is 13 cm.
 The yellow tit is mostly yellow, with a crest.
 The crest and back are blackish blue-grey.